 Now that you know what keratin and Brazilian treatments are and how they work, and you also know that keratin is the best treatment for curly hair, it’s up to you to reach out to your hairstylist to determine what brand is best for you.
 You’ll find it’s a worthwhile investment, especially if you have hard-to-manage, unruly hair.

-Remember, you’ll see better results if you take care of your treated hair by diligently maintaining your shampooing, conditioning, and masking routines for healthy, beautiful hair!
+Remember, you’ll see better results if you care for your treated hair by diligently maintaining your shampooing, conditioning, and masking routines for healthy, beautiful hair!